leekarensl/SQL-Case-Studies/Foodie Fi/README.md

 **Output**

 Output is 4445 rows!
-You can find an exported xlsx version [here](Foodie-Fi-Payment-Table-Output.xlsx)
+You can download an exported xlsx version [here](Foodie-Fi-Payment-Table-Output.xlsx)